Where are Council Meetings held?

 As soon as possible after a member becomes aware of a conflict of interest in a question that has arisen or is about to arise before the council, local board of council committee, the member must disclose the personal or financial interest that gives rise to the conflict.

-East Arnhem Shire Council maintains a Register of Conflicting Interests in the within the Publications and Resources centre of this website – view current Register of Conflicts Document.
+East Arnhem Regional Council maintains a Register of Conflicting Interests in the within the Publications and Resources centre of this website – view current Register of Conflicts Document.